 If you aren't sure where you stand in terms of credit scores or debt-to-income ratio, getting prequalified with at least one lender will help you determine the best way to make improvements.
 Some lenders may even offer credit education, allowing you to continue working toward homeownership while improving your credit or paying down debt.

 Interest rate comparisons and stats about VA loan volume are useful, but they don't paint a complete picture.
-Customer reviews are another great resource for hopeful homebuyers as they shop for a lending partner.
+Customer reviews are another excellent resource for hopeful homebuyers as they shop for a lending partner.

 Many large financial institutions run their loan process like an assembly line, meaning that you could get passed from person to person as you move along.
 In those cases, you may find yourself juggling phone calls and emails from many different parties.
-Lenders that provide dedicated Loan Officers tend to provide more personalized service, an important feature for many military homebuyers.
+Lenders that provide dedicated loan officers tend to provide more personalized service, an essential feature for many military homebuyers.

 Don't be afraid to ask a lot of questions when you're speaking to prospective lenders for the first time.
 By asking the right questions, you'll get a much clearer idea of the type of service you can expect.
-Here are a few that we suggest: